Galapagos Whale Shark

 The Galapagos Whale Shark Project

 The Galapagos Whale Shark Project is an ongoing collaboration between the Galapagos National Park Service, the Turtle Island Restoration Network, Naturalist Jonathan R. Green, and the Charles Darwin Foundation.
-Their aim is to improve understanding of Whale Shark mirgratory movements, behaviors and habits in order to better protect this endangered species.
+Their aim is to improve understanding of Whale Shark's migratory movements, behaviors, and habits in order to better protect this endangered species.

-The project team have been able to identifiy individual Whale Sharks by their unique fingerprint of spot markings, and other physical characteristics that make them stand out.
-They then track these individuals using satellite tags, and take blood samples.
-Photo identification is also used to create a database that helps determine where and when each individual is spotted around in the world.
-Divers are actively encouraged to send their photos in to support the work, so if you take clear snaps at Galapagos then do send them in to support the project.
+The project team has been able to identify individual Whale Sharks by their unique fingerprint spot markings, and other physical characteristics that make them stand out.
+They then track these individuals using satellite tags and take blood samples.
+Photo identification is also used to create a database that helps determine where and when each individual is spotted around the world.
+Divers are actively encouraged to send their photos in to support the work, so if you take clear snaps of a Galapagos Whale Shark then please do send them in to support the project.

-If you enjoyed this post then check out our blogs about other Galapagos marine species.
+If you enjoyed this post then check out our blogs about other Galapagos Islands marine species.
 Whale sharks aren’t the only marine life found here in great numbers – the waters off of Galapagos in fact boast the largest shark biomass in the world.
-Other species that you can find include: Hammerhead Shark, Whitetip Reef Shark, Blacktip Reef Shark and the Galapagos Shark.
+Other species that you can find include Hammerheads, Whitetip Reef Shark, Blacktip Reef Shark, and the Galapagos Shark.

-In conclusion, the Galapagos whale shark is one of the most breathtakingly beautiful creatures in the ocean.
-The fact that so little is known about them just adds to their awe and mystery.
-The Galapagos oceans are one of the best places on the planet to dive with large adult whale sharks - one of the holy grails for passionate divers.
-So if you do want to add diving with whale sharks to your bucket list then Galapagos is the place to come!
+In conclusion, the Galapagos Whale Shark is one of the most breathtakingly beautiful creatures in the ocean.
+The fact that so little is known about them just adds to their mystery.
+The Galapagos Islands are one of the best places on the planet to dive with large adult whale sharks - one of the holy grails for passionate divers.
+The sense of awe in sharing the ocean with them is something you have to experience to believe.
+So, if you do want to add whale sharks diving to your scuba bucket list then Galapagos is the right place to come!